nikbelikov/tsp-solver/README.md

 | `permutations` | number | 7 | The number indicates a count of cities when the package will generate all possible permutations of nodes and **will ignore the genetic algorithm**.
 Can not be less than 5. |
 | `dangerMode` | boolean | false | If `true`, the package will ignore parameters check.
 It can increase performance, but be careful with it. |

-### About Values:
+### About Values

-If you have, for example, a [3, 1] set in some route, the algorithm will try to find the exact value for that set.
-If not, it'll check for [1, 3] value in case if it exists.
+If you have, for example, a [2, 1] set in some route, the algorithm will try to find the exact value for that set.
+If not, it'll check for [1, 2] value in case if it exists.

 So this behavior allows you to describe situations when a path from one city to another is equal to both directions.
 Also, you can implement situations when a return path is different.